Routines and certificate of MRSA-screening

 The attending physician should also inform about the possibility of waiving stipulated rules and medical check-ups when MRSA is verified if the following criteria are met: At least three negative samples of MRSA are taken over twelve months (from the first to the third test) from a person with healthy skin, and no other individual risk factors are present (Guidelines at National Board of Health and Welfare).

-The testing is free of charge for all students.
+Testing is free for all students.

 The regulations are mandatory for all students and staff working in the healthcare sector in Sweden.